alhqlearn/ReactAIvate/Readme.md

 pip install rdkit
 pip install scikit-learn
 ```
+### Training
-2. To train the ReactAIvate model use 'ReactAIvate.ipynb' file.
+To train the ReactAIvate model use 'ReactAIvate.ipynb' file.
-3. For CRM generation, use 'CRM_Generation_using_ReactAIvate.ipynb' python file.
+For CRM generation, use 'CRM_Generation_using_ReactAIvate.ipynb' python file.